Joshuaweiss/QuizCzar/docs/README.md

 - [X] Create quizzes with questions
 - [X] Play quizzes
 - [X] See progress
-- [ ] Bookmark quizzes
 - [X] Search for quizzes by title and author
-- [ ] Search for quizzes by topics
-- [ ] Have a profile page with there quizzes
+- [X] Have a profile page with there quizzes
-- [ ] See there recently viewed quizzes

 ## Design Docs
 * [View Wireframes][views]